 The last nine months have been a bit wild.
-I’ve fully enjoyed getting out of my basement office with a once-a-month roadtrip.
+I’ve fully enjoyed getting out of my basement office with a once-a-month road trip.
 Seeing the world pass by from my car as I made my way to Nashville, Duluth, Colorado, and Chicago.
-Recently, a friend invited me to Aruba during her month-long stay in December.
+Recently, a friend invited me to Aruba during her month-long stay in December 2020.
 I couldn’t pass it up.
 On the breezy, 6-mile wide island of Aruba, there’s sun, sand, and lots of cacti.
 (Definitely the opposite of my basement.)
 You’ll also find bars, mostly beach-front, slinging all the tropical drinks.
 Some of them are really good, turning out crowd favorites like Hurricanes, Mai Tais, and Piña Coladas.
 If that’s your thing, I would definitely recommend Moomba Beach and Rum Reef.
 But I was looking for something unique.
-Enter the one-year old speakeasy, Apotheek, the only craft cocktail bar in Aruba.
+Enter the 1.5 year old speakeasy, Apotek Speakeasy (formerly known as Apotheek), the only craft cocktail bar in Aruba.

 While other bars in Aruba certainly use fresh juices and make their own syrups, the focus is more on volume and ease than crafting individual works of “drink art” and flavor.
 And, to be fair, there are several restaurants and hotels in Aruba that certainly serve craft cocktails, but that’s not their singular focus.
 If you are looking for great cocktails, along with a delicious meal, I would definitely recommend AZIA.